rawhat/http-benchmarks/README.md

 This repo is for comparing [mist](https://github.com/rawhat/mist) to some other webserver libraries.

+NOTE:  I just updated the test runner to use a different program.
+The data hasn't been updated to reflect that, so just keep that in mind until I get to that.
+Thanks!

 ## Setup

 This initial pass, which likely will be redone at some point, was run with both the client and servers on the same machine.
 The specs are: